Armando and the Blue Tarp School

 Great News!

-Armando and the Blue Tarp School has been named a nominee for the 2009-2010 California Young Reader Medal.
-Learn more about this medal at:
+Armando and the Blue Tarp School was a nominee for a California Young Reader Medal.
+Learn more about how schools can participate at:

 www.CaliforniaYoungReaderMedal.org